encloud-tech/encloud/README.md

 Encloud Encryption and Storage CLI is a lightweight utility that allows clients to

-- Generate their RSA encryption keys
+- Generate their ECIES/RSA encryption keys
 - Manage file and encryption metadata in a local or remote KV store
 - Upload encrypted files to Filecoin
 - Retrieve encrypted files from Filecoin and decrypt them